GospelSounders/adventhymnals/content/03.church-hymnal/07.501-600/08.571-580/10.Have-I-Need-of-Aught,-O-Saviour!/docs.md

 ---
+title: |
-title: 580.
-Have I Need of Aught, O Saviour!
+    580. Have I Need of Aught, O Saviour! - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 580.
+Have I Need of Aught, O Saviour!.
+Have I need of aught, O Saviour!
+Aught on earth but Thee?
+Have I any in the heavens,  Anyone but Thee?
+    keywords:  |
-    keywords: Church Hymnal, Have I Need of Aught, O Saviour!, Have I need of aught, O Saviour!, Only Thee, only Thee
+        Church Hymnal 1941, adventhymnals, advent hymnals, Have I Need of Aught, O Saviour!, Have I need of aught, O Saviour!.
+Only Thee, only Thee.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 580. HAVE I NEED OF AUGHT, O SAVIOUR!
+####  Church Hymnal 1941,

 ```txt
 1.